tourkaman/PDC-support-web/documents/running/managing_files/lustre.rst

   * nobackup area - shared area to be used for input/output for running jobs - no backup - users should move files elsewhere as soon as possible when they are not needed for jobs

-Klemming has two parts
+Lustre has two parts
 ----------------------

-Klemming is divided into two parts: scratch and nobackup.
+In Lustre file system you can find two user home directory: scratch and nobackup, at `cfs/klemming/`.
 Note that the two parts currently reside in the same file system and therefore share resources.
 This means that if one part gets overloaded or fills up, so does that other part too.
 This also means that you can move files between the two parts, with e.g. 'mv', rather than having to copy the data over.